go-iiif/go-iiif/README.md

 2025/03/24 17:55:18 DEBUG Verbose logging enabled
 2025/03/24 17:55:18 INFO Listening for requests address=http://localhost:8080
 ```

+And then, because the `-example` flag was specified, when you open your web browser to `http://localhost:8080` you'll see this:

+[IMAGE]

 ### Extending the command line tools